 |---|---|---|

-Learn more about UMN Duluth tuition and fees.
+Find out more about University of Minnesota-Duluth tuition and fees.

 | Ethnic Background | Number of Students |